MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-predictive-travel.md

 After adding predictive travel to the optimization goal and adjusting the optimization scope to be less than or equal to 1 day, the next step is to run the optimization  manually, through a schedule, or via a workflow.

-Without predictive travel times, resource scheduling optimization will use the same travel calculations, no matter the time of day the work is scheduled.
+Without predictive travel times, resource scheduling optimization will calculate the travel time between two locations as the same, no matter the time of day the work is scheduled.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of a schedule with no predictive travel.](./media/rso-predictive-travel-schedule-without.png)

-With predictive travel enabled, the estimated travel times are recalculated and the order of the bookings may change to optimize the objectives and constraints of the related optimization goal.
+With predictive travel enabled, the estimated travel times are recalculated based on the time of day, season, and other historical factors.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of a schedule with predictive travel times.](./media/rso-predictive-travel-schedule-with.png)

 > [!Note]
-> Running an optimization with predictive travel time may increase the runtime for the engine to optimize the requirements and bookings.
+> Running an optimization with predictive travel time may change the order of the bookings to optimize objectives and constraints.
+In addition it may increase the runtime for the engine to optimize the requirements and bookings.

 ## Configuration considerations